 When your company partners with a professional employer organization (PEO), it can enjoy many benefits, such as payroll management, human resources support, and compliance assistance.
 However, there may come a time when your business outgrows the need for a PEO, or you want to manage these functions in-house.

-Here’s what you need to know about planning your PEO transition, with a handy checklist to ensure a smooth exit strategy.
+Here’s what you need to know about planning for a seamless PEO transition, with a handy checklist and timeline to ensure a smooth exit strategy.
 We’ll also discuss how Mosey can assist with corporate compliance.

 What Is a PEO and What Does It Do?